-- How can we all sit where we won't trip our friends? - How do we know it's Monday? - When I ask you to sit on the square, how do you know where to sit? - What will happen if there aren't enough books for all of you to pick one? - How would you describe this book/toy/ instrument? - Would you rather be as small as an ant or as big as an elephant?
-Why? - What is the first thing you do when you wake up in the morning/get home? - What does it mean when someone has a birthday? - What does your friend mean when they say they are four years old?
+- How can we all sit where we won't trip our friends? - How do we know it's Monday? - When I ask you to sit on the square, how do you know where to sit? - Tell me about the shape you're sitting on. - What will happen if there aren't enough books for all of you to pick one? - How would you describe this book/toy/instrument? - If you were given \$50, how would you spend it? - Would you rather be as small as an ant or as big as an elephant?
+Why? - What is the first thing you do when you wake up in the morning/get home? - What does it mean when someone has a birthday? - What does someone mean when they say they are four years old?